 Samples can be reduced in size using saws.
 We have a large (18"), high-speed, cut-off saw designed for cutting slabs of concrete from cores that are typically 4" in diameter.
 We have a small (5"), low-speed, diamond saw for precision cutting or sectioning of samples.
 We also have a diamond wire saw for precision cutting of fragile samples.

 It is often necessary to embed samples in order to prepare a cross section to see internal structure.
-We have several options available for embedding samples that fall into cold and hot methods.
+We have multiple cool options available for embedding samples.
+MARL no longer offers hot-mount methods.
+Those methods are available elsewhere on campus.

 These methods utilize a liquid resin and hardener mix that is mixed with or poured over the sample, cast into one of a variety of molds, and hardened over time to produce a hard pellet.
 We have two primary resins which we use.